 The minimum weekly salary for exempt executive administrative and professional employees was also increasing from the current rate of $543.75 per week as follows:

 December 31, 2014: $656.25 per week;

 December 31, 2015: $675.00 per week.

-Employers must be aware of the coming changes to the wage orders in order to ensure compliance with the New York Labor Law.
-Moreover, although the burden is on employers to comply with the changes in the law, employees should also be cognizant of their rights under the applicable wage orders.
+Employers needed to be aware of the coming changes to the wage orders in order to ensure compliance with the New York Labor Law.
+Moreover, although the burden is on employers to comply with the changes in the law, employees also had to be cognizant of their rights under the applicable wage orders.

 Darren Rumack is an associate at the Klein Law Group P.C., which represents employees in all areas of employment discrimination and unpaid wages law, workers’ compensation, and Social Security Disability.
 The Klein Law Group P.C. is located at 11 Broadway, Suite 960, New York, NY 10004 and can be reached at 917-639-5350.